“I regard the theatre as the greatest of all art forms,

 In addition to acting and directing, Paula Mann has worked as a freelance journalist, writing articles related to the performing arts for national periodicals.
 Her work has been published in Woman’s World, Backstage, Penthouse, Review, and American Way magazines.

 Professor Mann has been on the faculty of GMC since 2004.
-Her teaching curriculum includes Acting I, Acting II (scene study), Theater: Audience Environment; Speech Communications, Nature in Theater and Film, and ELA core courses Images of Nature and Voices of Community.
-She has directed GMC mainstage productions of the plays THE DINING ROOM (2006), MAJOR BARBARA (2007), ONE FLEW OVER THE CUCKOOS NEST, MADWOMAN OF CHAILLOT, ANGELS IN AMERICA, GRAPES OF WRATH AND THE IMPORTANCE OF BEING EARNEST, and co-directed and appeared in OUR TOWN (2008).
-She also teaches acting for The Academy for Lifelong Learning and The New England Suzuki Workshop
+Her teaching curriculum includes Acting I, Acting II (scene study), Theater: Audience Environment; Speech Communications, Nature in Theater and Film, and SLA core courses S.L.A.T.E.
+Seminar and Voices of Community.
+She has recently directed GMC mainstage productions, Laramie Project, The Flick, and The Crucible, and co-directed and appeared in Our Town (2008).
+She also teaches acting for The Academy for Lifelong Learning and The New England Suzuki Workshop.